spqb/adabmDCApy/doc/index.md

 Additionally, we provide several routines for sampling and analyzing the generated sequences once a DCA model is trained, for constructing and evaluating - according to a DCA model - a single mutant library from a given wild type, and finally, for computing the pairwise contact scores, in terms of average-product corrected Frobenius norms of the DCA couplings {cite:p}`ekeberg_improved_2013`.

+If you want to directly jump to the command-line interface for using the package go to the section [Quicklist](#Quicklist).

 ```{toctree}
 :caption: 'Contents:'
 :maxdepth: 4